fretbuzz/mimir_snakemake_t2/README.md

 I have a significantly-over-full-time job that is completely unrelated to this.

-### Is this project complete?
+[//]: # (### Is this project complete?)

-No, there are three big problems:
+[//]: # (No, there are three big problems:)
-* It only works on single-node Kubernetes clusters.
-The smallest Kubernetes cluster that should be used for anything is 3 node.
+[//]: # (* It only works on single-node Kubernetes clusters.
+The smallest Kubernetes cluster that should be used for anything is 3 node.)
-* It does not properly account for workload varying over time.
+[//]: # (* It does not properly account for workload varying over time.
 This causes the assumptions behind the linear model to become invalid over time, decreasing performance.
-It is unclear how to fix this.
+It is unclear how to fix this.)
-* Requires running tcpdump on the 'any' interface of the 'default' namespace on each node.
-This is high overhead.
+[//]: # (* Requires running tcpdump on the 'any' interface of the 'default' namespace on each node.
+This is high overhead.)